 Submitting Your Application Packet Online

 You can also file your N-400 and supporting documents online.
-If you use our app to prepare your N-400, you can reference the N-400 form that we send you to answer the questions in the online USCIS application.
 You need to make digital copies of your supporting documents so that you can upload them to the online portal.

 If you are applying based on your military service, are applying from outside of the U.S., or are applying for a fee waiver or reduced fee, you cannot file your Form N-400 online.